Skip to main content

 The Klamath-Siskiyou Bioregion, of which Jackson County is a part, is known for its incredible biodiversity, including in forest types.
 Jackson County is home to oak woodlands, mixed conifer forests, higher elevation conifer forests, and riparian forests.
 These forests provide a host of benefits to the county: timber, recreation, water filtration, carbon storage, and wildlife habitat just to name a few.

-Changing climatic conditions, both increased temperatures and drought, also threaten overall tree health and viability, as do a variety of insects and diseases; while insect and disease impacts are a natural part of a forest ecosystem, increased stress from climatic changes and overcrowded conditions increases trees' susceptibility to insects and diseases.
-Also, the spread of nonnative insects and diseases can increase risk to forests.
+Changing climatic conditions also threaten overall tree health and viability, as do a variety of insects and diseases; while insect and disease impacts are a natural part of a forest ecosystem, climatic changes, fire exclusion, and the spread of nonnative insects and diseases have increased their impacts on our forests.

 Our forests are in need of restoration and ongoing management to increase their health and resiliency to current and future stressors.
 Practices such as thinning and sustainable harvest, prescribed fire, removal of invasive species, and restoration of native species are critical for restoring forest health.
 This work is needed in forests recovering from some of the large, destructive fires we've had and in forests that haven't yet faced this challenge.
 In some areas, restoration may also mean a transition of forest type from conifer to oaks and other species as shifting climatic conditions may no longer allow the former forest composition to flourish.